-23.1 The Director has carriage of a complaint unless the complaint has been received by the Tribunal as a result of an appeal of the Director's dismissal or discontinuance.
+- 23.1 The Director has carriage of a complaint before the Tribunal except where - a) the complaint has been received by the Tribunal as a result of an appeal of the Director's dismissal; or - b) in the opinion of the Director, the Director's involvement is not necessary or consistent with the public interest. - 23.2 Where the Director has carriage before a Tribunal, the Director may determine the nature and extent of their participation in the Tribunal proceedings.

-23.2 Where the Director has carriage, the Director may determine the nature and extent of their participation in the Tribunal proceedings.
+23.3 The complainant has carriage of the proceeding before a Tribunal where the Director does not otherwise take carriage.